Supporting Excellent Science Teaching for Georgia

 Section A. Board of Directors

 Paragraph 1.
-MEMBERSHIP: The Board of Directors for the corporation shall consist of the State President, State President-Elect, State Vice-President, State Secretary, Executive Director, four (4) Members-at-Large, one appointed Supervisor’s Representative and the twelve (12) District Directors.
-The State Executive Secretary/Treasurer and the Publications Editors shall attend all Board meetings.
-The designated Science representatives of the State Department of Education are recognized by the Association as advisors to the Board.
-In this capacity (as advisors) the State's Science representatives are encouraged to attend, as nonvoting participants, the meetings of the Board of Directors.
+Membership.
+The Board of Directors for the Association shall consist of the President, President-Elect, Vice-President, Secretary, Executive Director, four (4) Level Representatives, one appointed Supervisors Representative and the twelve (12) District Directors.
+The Executive Secretary/Treasurer and the Communications Director shall attend all Board meetings.
+The designated science representatives of the Georgia Department of Education (GaDOE) are recognized by the Association as advisors to the Board.
+In this capacity (as advisors) the GaDOE science representatives are encouraged to attend, as non-voting participants, the meetings of the Board of Directors.

 Paragraph 2.
-MEETINGS AND DUTIES: It shall be the primary responsibility of this Board to plan all Association activities.
+Meetings and Duties.
+It shall be the primary responsibility of this Board to plan all Association activities.
 The Board must plan a publicized annual meeting, the actual date and time to be set by the Board.
-It will commonly occur during the Annual Conference of the Association.
-Publicity will occur through The Georgia Science Teacher and GSTA Observations.
+It will commonly occur during the annual conference of the Association.
+Publicity will occur through the publications of the Association.
 Proxy and/or cumulative voting will not be allowed in matters of Association business.
-The State President may call additional meetings of the Board as needed.
+The President may call additional meetings of the Board as needed.
 The Secretary will communicate dates and times of these called meetings to Board members.
-Roberts Rules of Order will govern all Association meetings.
+Robert's Rules of Order will govern all Association meetings.

 Section B. Executive Board